Icinga/icinga2/doc/6-distributed-monitoring.md

 Add the following details:

 * The master endpoint name.
-Look into your master setup `zones.conf` file for the proper name.
+Have a look at the file `zones.conf` on the master node to find out the proper name.
-* The master endpoint connection information.
-Your master's IP address and port (defaults to 5665)
+* The master endpoint connection information, i.e., your master's IP address and port (defaults to 5665).

 ![Icinga 2 Windows Setup](images/distributed-monitoring/icinga2_windows_setup_wizard_02.png)

-You can optionally enable the following settings:
+Optionally, you can enable the following settings:

 * Accept config updates from master (client with [config sync mode](6-distributed-monitoring.md#distributed-monitoring-top-down-config-sync))
 * Accept commands from master (client as [command endpoint](6-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint)).